 One of the most important things for a new player of any musical instrument is getting equipped for regular home practice.

-In case of drumming, the most obvious problem you might have is the noise you’ll be producing.
+In the case of drumming, the most obvious problem you might have is the noise you’ll be producing.
 If you live in an apartment building, some of the neighbors might frown upon your new drumming career.

 As a site dedicated to electronic drums, you might expect that might first suggestion is to grab a set of these straight away.
 However, I think a drum practice pad is actually the first and most important item to buy.